iliadisd/my-resume/README.md

 # my-resume
-### My resume was written in LaTeX, by utilizing Overleaf.
+### My Resume was written in LaTeX, by utilizing Overleaf.